Tomptez/bibfilter/Readme.md

     python -m venv venv
     source venv/bin/activate

+You should now see (venv) in your command line.
+Now we need to make sure pip is up to date

+    pip install --upgrade pip

 After that we initiate the virtual environment by installing the exact packages and versions needed.
 This can take a while.

     pip install -r requirements.txt